Search Railroad Sites For:

 Here is the train with Lock 24 in the picture.

-Back onboard we headed north back to Connersville as we rolled along the restored Whitewater Canal.
+Back onboard, we continued north back to Connersville as we rolled along the restored Whitewater Canal.

-The Duck Creek Bridge which is reportedly the only remaining covered aqueduct in the country.
+The train ran by the Duck Creek Bridge, which is reportedly the only remaining covered aqueduct in the country.

 Another view of the interesting structure.

 Later we crossed the Whitewater River as the rain continued to come down.
-As we neared Connersville I called Lets Talk Trains, that fantastic Internet Radio Show, and told about this trip briefly.
+As we neared Connersville, I called the internet radio show Lets Talk Trains and gave a brief report about the trip.
 We returned early into Connersville and I detrained into this rainy world for a few last pictures.

 Views at the Connersville Station.